insooth/insooth.github.io/templated-generic-lambdas.md

 ## Solution

-We would like to pass the additional information into `foo`.
+We would like to pass the additional information to the `foo` lambda.
 In order to do that we have to embed the required type information into a dummy value of some type (in which are not interested, in fact), and pass that value as an extra argument to the lambda.
 The passed type information is recovered in the body of the generic lambda.

 ```c++
 auto bar = [](std::variant<T, U>& c, auto v, auto w)